pvdz/tenko/tests/testcases/async_keyword/await_as_param_name_of_an_arrow_that_is_a_param_default_of_an_async_func.md

 `````
 throws: Parser error!
-  The arguments of an async arrow cannot contain an await varname because it is still illegal when refining the cover grammar
+  The parameter header of an async arrow cannot contain `await` as varname nor as a keyword

 async(a = (await) => {}) => {};
                          ^------- error